lindig/ocaml-hyphenate/README.md

 The `make` constructor takes three integer argument:

-* The minimum number of characters before the first hyphen
+* `minpre` - the minimum number of characters before the first hyphen
-* The minimum number of characters after the last hyphen
+* `minpost` - the minimum number of characters after the last hyphen
-* The minimum length of a word that gets hyphenated
+* `minlen` - the minimum length of a word that gets hyphenated

     <<hyphenate.mli>>=
-    val make: int -> int -> int -> t
+    val make: minpre:int -> minpost:int -> minlen:int -> t
     val add:  t -> string -> unit   (* add a pattern to a language *)

     val load: path -> t             (* may raise Error *)